olinjs/olinjs/classes/class09/README.md

 So there we have it - some simple guidlines for keeping your application neat and orderly.

 ##Exercise
-Form groups of 4-5 people and select one of the following websites.
+Select one of the following websites.
 We're going to deconstruct these websites and design a simple specification for these sites as if we were going to implement them ourselves.
 Don't worry about trying to capture all of the functionality of these sites and instead focus on a few core features that you might reasonably be able to implement at this time.
 Expect to spend about 20-30 minutes on this exercise.